-A significant part of John’s reflections over the last few years have been about the relationship between his Artist and Teacher identities and how he makes links and find modes of intersection between them and this work explores that discourse.
+A significant part of my reflections over the last few years have been about the relationship between my Artist and Teacher identities and how I makes links and find modes of intersection between them.
+This work explores that discourse.

-John has worked with the cyanotype process in numerous ways but he is particularly drawn to the fact that it was primarily a (photogram) contact process (although it is now often used with digital negatives too).
+I have worked with the cyanotype process in numerous ways but I am particularly drawn to the fact that it was primarily a (photogram) contact process (although it is now often used with digital negatives too).

 This fact, that the image on the paper directly references and is indexical of the object placed there, in direct contact with the paper, that physicality, the print as a point of contact between the referred and the referent is a tangible one, the object clearly and undeniable present but also representing all the other elements of contact and place as well.

 In this series of works the sheets are made by my students, coating materials with cyanotype chemistry in preparation for making their own images.
 The edges of the paper marked out as they are coated in chemistry, layered in time, sometimes over a few days, sometimes weeks.
 Their presence, their marks made in the process of creativity, their sharing of space and materials are present in these works, poetic epitaphs, archeological documents.
 They tell a narrative story of my identity in relation to my students; I lay out the sheets, tape them in place, mix the chemistry, sets out the brushes, demonstrates the process.
 The students work, tentatively at first, then more boldly, exploring different materials and combinations of objects and ideas they can express.
 Their action, intention, ideas and creative energy are captured in these sheets.
 They move on having explored, developed and learned and this is what they leave behind, an indelible mark of learning.”